 Recommended by Suzanne from Meandering Wild

-Goðafoss Waterfall is located in the north of Iceland and is part of the Diamond Circle tourist route.
+Goðafoss Waterfall is located in the north of Iceland and is one of the top waterfalls in Iceland.
 It is a large 30 meter wide horseshoe waterfall with a 12 meter drop.
 While it is not large by Icelandic or world standards it is absolutely stunning, especially when it frozen in the winter months with northern lights dancing above.

 Goðafoss translates into “Waterfall of the Gods” and is steeped in folk law dating back to AD1000 when Norway was threatening to invade Iceland if the country did not convert to Christianity.
 A priest who had the final decision, threw his idols of the Norse Gods into the waterfall after days of meditating and praying to the Old Gods, hence the name.